gophercoders/website/content/installing-go.md

 Download our OVA file to your computer by clicking on the button below.

-<a href="/downloads/GopherCodersVM.ova" class="btn btn-info btn-lg active" role="button">Download GopherCoders.com Virtual Machine</a>
+<a href="http://sourceforge.net/projects/gophercoders-virtual-machine/files/VirtualMachines/GopherCodersVM.ova/download" class="btn btn-info btn-lg active" role="button">Download the GopherCoders.com Virtual Machine</a>

 {{% panelInfoTitle title="Be patient" %}}
+We keep our virtual machine on the [Sourceforge](sourceforge.net) website.
+The download button will redirect you to SourceForge before the download starts.
+By using SourceForge it means we can provide faster access to the virtual machine to anyone around the world.

 The OVA file is big, about 2 gigabytes (GB), in size so it may take a few minutes or more to download depending on the speed of your internet connection.

+Once the download has started you can use your browsers back button to come back to the install instructions.
 {{% /panelInfoTitle %}}

 Once you have downloaded the file you need to import it into VirtualBox.
 To do this